bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

 |h3| History |h3e|

-There is an incredibly facinating history surrounding the development of the mathematics around gambling and optimal betting strategies.
+There is an incredibly fascinating history surrounding the development of the mathematics around gambling and optimal betting strategies.
 The optimal betting strategy, more commonly known as the `Kelly Criterion
 <https://en.wikipedia.org/wiki/Kelly_criterion>`_, was developed in the 50s by